 Email seemed to be an ideal solution to these communication barriers.
 Information could pass quickly and efficiently between multiple parties and at any time.
-It was a solution that would not only be able to keep up with the fastening pace of business, but furthermore accelerate it.
+It was a solution that would not only be able to keep up with the fastening pace of business but furthermore accelerate it.
 Today, email is a primary communication method for conducting business – it is quick, it can be accessed at any time, and it can be sent to multiple parties, multiple times.

-The electronic exchange of large files continues to be a barrier for email communications.
-The explosion of rich, digital content – like video, audio, graphics, and PowerPoint presentations- has made sending large files a necessity; however email gateways are often configured to restrict attachment sizes, typically to 20 megabytes.
+The electronic exchange of large files continues to be a barrier to email communications.
+The explosion of rich, digital content – like video, audio, graphics, and PowerPoint presentations- has made sending large files a necessity; however, email gateways are often configured to restrict attachment sizes, typically to 20 megabytes.

 Furthermore with many organizations beginning to archive their email communications, storing large attachments (and in some cases multiple copies of large attachments) can quickly fill up capped email storage limits; even only a few large file attachments may fill an entire email storage quota.

 Smaller attachments can become troublesome for organizations as well if they have been distributed to multiple employees and need to be archived.

 Email platforms simply do not keep your files organized.
 If you need to search for a file that was sent to you several weeks or months ago, you may have to go on a deep dive inside your inbox to locate it.
 Preferably, you would want a location where files are kept organized and can be accessed easily by employees that have the authorization to do so.